MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-branching.md

     ![Outline view with Add step command](media/branching-add-question-step-outline-view.PNG "Outline view with Add step command")

-    You'll see a small icon below the step showing that it's a question step.
+    You'll see a small icon below the step that shows that it's a question step.

     ![Question step icon](media/question-step-icon.PNG "Question step icon")